 If grout stains are left alone for too long, they’re more likely to become permanent.
 What’s worse, stains made by highly acidic substances such as urine or vomit will leave etching on grout and tile.
 These tiny cracks are not only unsightly, they can damage your grout and can lead to long-term crumbling.
 While sealing can protect against stains, messes left unattended long enough to become etches can’t be reversed by sealing.
 In cases of serious etching, pet owners will likely have to get a tile regrouting service.
 If you’ve noticed etching, cracking or crumbling in your grout, professionals at The Grout Medic can restore it to brand-new condition.

 Commit to regular grout cleaning for sanitary reasons

 Though a quick scrub of tile floors may get rid of visible dirt, pet accidents often offer the perfect breeding grounds for bacteria, which can often flourish in grout, unbeknownst to homeowners.
 To combat this danger of spreading bacteria, pet owners should commit to regular cleanings.
 A professional grout cleaning service will not only improve the visible appearance of tile, but it will also disinfect tile surfaces and grout to kill all germs and bacteria that may be growing.

+We ca help you care for your tile floors!
 Contact your local office of The Grout Medic to find out how our service specialists employ vapor technology to clean, repair and seal your grout.
 Call us at (866) 994-7688, fill out the form or send us a message to request your FREE estimate!